 Ian Marlow of Boca Raton is the CEO of FITECH Consultants, which he founded in 2001.
-Ian Marlow oversees all facets of the day-to-day operations of the company and has directed its expansion into business process consulting, private cloud services, and establishing the largest integrator partnership program in the country enabling the FITECH team to become experts not only in the real estate vertical but the top enterprise-class applications that service Real Estate.
-Ian Marlow’s visionary approach to vertical service integration and solutions-based delivery platforms have served as the foundation for FITECH’s client-focused growth.
+Ian oversees all facets of the day-to-day operations of the company and has directed its expansion into business process consulting, private cloud services, and establishing the largest integrator partnership program in the country enabling the FITECH team to become experts not only in the real estate vertical but the top enterprise-class applications that service Real Estate.
+Ian’s visionary approach to vertical service integration and solutions-based delivery platforms have served as the foundation for FITECH’s client-focused growth.
 Combining operations expertise with technology platform design and long-term systems and operational support, the company’s holistic approach integrates the secret to each company’s success – the balance of its People, Process, and Technology.
-Ian Marlow has a BS in Chemical Engineering, Rensselaer Polytechnic institute 1996.
+Ian has a BS in Chemical Engineering, Rensselaer Polytechnic institute 1996.
 He was born in Brooklyn, NY 1975.
-Ian Marlow has lived in various states plus London and South Korea.
-Proud of his family, his kids, and his business.
+Ian has lived in various states plus London and South Korea.
+Aside from being a CEO in Boca Raton, he loves and cares for his wife and children.

 Where did the idea for FITECH Consultants come from?